jhsu802701/rails_from_scratch_rails5/07-02-postgresql.md

 ```
 # BEGIN: gems used for setting up PostgreSQL in the development environment
 # NOTE: Attempts to use "gem install" in the PostgreSQL setup scripts did not pan out.
+# You do not need these gems if you use SQLite in the development environment.
 gem 'figaro'
 gem 'string_in_file'
 # END: gems used for setting up PostgreSQL in the development environment